zach-hunt/NutritionResearch/README.md

 ### Data Manipulation
 Categorization and cleanup was handled by Python and VBA.

-Take a look in ```CategorizationVBA.bas``` for the VBA code that filters foods into general categories like
+Take a look in ```References/CategorizationVBA.bas``` for the VBA code that filters foods into general categories like
 ```Appetizers```, ```Sandwiches```, and ```Seafood```.

 ### Next Steps